Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 sec = security

-It displays the basic security elements of your Node.
+It displays the basic security elements of your node.
 It displays parsed elements from the `auth.log` file on your Debian operating system.

-Following the table formatted output, nodectl will display a list of `date` -> `ip address` of external access requests against your Node.
+Following the table formatted output, nodectl will display a list of `date` -> `ip address` of external access requests against your node.

 :::note
 The results will be based off the current and last "rolled" auth.log file.

-This nodectl feature is currently not related to the Tessellation processes on a Node.
+This nodectl feature is currently not related to the Tessellation processes on a node.
 It is reviewing distribution level `auth` files.
 :::

 example output